junxit/us-congress-bills-112/bill.md

   - **(2)** any cooperative agreements entered into under subsection (b)(1).
 - **(b)** *Authorities of Secretary*
   - **(1)** *Cooperative Agreements* The Secretary may enter into cooperative management agreements with the University and the City, in accordance with section 3(l) of Public Law 91–383 (16 U.S.C.
 1a–2(l)).
-  - **(2)** *Acquisition of land* The Secretary may acquire by donation from the City any land or interest in land owned by the City within the proposed boundary of the Monument.
+  - **(2)** *Acquisition of land* The Secretary may acquire by donation only from the City any land or interest in land owned by the City within the proposed boundary of the Monument.
 - **(c)** *General Management plan*
   - **(1)** *In general* Not later than 3 years after the date of enactment of this Act, the Secretary, in consultation with the University and the City, shall complete a general management plan for the Monument.
   - **(2)** *Inclusions* The management plan shall include, at a minimum—